 For the most part, installing and configuring a workgroup database server on Amazon Web Services (AWS) is the same as on-premises.
 The following is a summary of the steps you need to take:

 - Make a remote desktop connection to the Amazon Elastic Compute Cloud (EC2) instance where ArcGIS Server is installed and authorize ArcGIS Desktop.
-See Administer your Amazon EC2 instance with Windows Remote Desktop Connection for more information.
+See Administer your Amazon Elastic Compute Cloud instance with Windows Remote Desktop Connection for more information.

 - Follow the instructions in the Database Server (Workgroup) installation guide to install the database server instance, enable it to store geodatabases, and create a geodatabase.